ma-ha/lowcode-data-app/README.md

 The left value is prioritized taken from the select values and the right from the entity default values.
 For "select" the condition can be `val $eq ...`.

+For the "create" action a CSV upload is available.

 # Integration

 ## APIs